TrueWill/ex-oblivione/README.md

 ## Acknowledgements

-Built with React and Redux - thanks so much to Facebook, Dan Abramov, Mark Erikson, and all contributors!
+Built with React, Redux, and [Redux Toolkit](https://redux-toolkit.js.org/) - thanks so much to Facebook, Dan Abramov, Mark Erikson, and all contributors!

 Built with TypeScript - thanks to Microsoft, Anders Hejlsberg, and the community!